itw-dataset/itw-devkit/README.md

 This development toolkit contains:
 1. A JSON file that enumerates the data in ITW.
 The layout of this file is explained in itw.py.
 It serves as the single point of reference during dataloading.
 2. A sample pytorch data loading module.
-3. A jupyter-notebook demo showcasing data loading, metadata querying and depth as well as terrain map visualization.
-4. A python file for computation of metrics using numpy.
+3. A python file for computation of metrics using numpy.
-5. A python file for capturing images using the Intel RealSense D415 Camera.
+4. A python file for capturing images using the Intel RealSense D415 Camera.

 ### Contact
 If you have any questions, please contact us at [iccv2021submission@gmail.com](iccv2021submission@gmail.com).